LaoArchAngel/fsw-wiki/questions_js.markdown

     `Follow-Ups`:
     * Ask “Why?”
 There are pos and cons of each.
 Sometimes you need to use the debugging tools in the browser when you are debugging a problem only occurring on that browser.

+2. *What is the difference between "undefined" and "null"?*

+   `Answer`:
+    * undefined: a variable has been declared but has not yet been assigned a value
+    * null: a variable has been assigned an empty value

 ## Med Questions